pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 <div markdown="1" class="alert alert-info">
   <h4 class="info">Note</h4>
-The Pantheon Global CDN includes support for HTTP/2.
+The Pantheon Global CDN includes HTTP/2.
 One of the benefits of HTTP/2 is that it allows multiple files to be downloaded simultaneously.<br/><br/>
-It has been long speculated that with the rise of ubiquitous HTTP/2, the recommendation for aggregating CSS files will go away.
-In theory, lots of little files, each individually cacheable, and downloaded en masse over one HTTP2 connection would be more performant than aggregated files.<br/><br/>
+The Drupal community has long speculated whether HTTP/2 will make CSS and JavaScript aggregation irrelevant.
+(In theory, lots of little files, each individually cacheable, and downloaded en masse over one HTTP/2 connection would be more performant than aggregated files.)<br/><br/>
-In our testing, the behavior is not so clean.
-If you have a site that performs better with aggregation off, please send us your waterfall graph and we will consider updating this guidance.<br/><br/>
-We also expect that this recommendation could change if our underlying Global CDN architecture adds Brotli and QUIC (or equivalent enhancements).<br/><br/>
+In our testing, HTTP/2 makes disaggregated files much faster than they were before, but still not as fast as aggregated files.
+As HTTP/2 and related technologies mature, we will revisit this recommendation.<br/><br/>
 </div>

 ### Make Assets as Small as Possible